longaccess/terms/Terms and Conditions of Service.md

-To be clear, aside from the rare exceptions we identify in our Privacy Policy, no matter how the Services change, we shall not share your content with others, including law enforcement, with the exception of an Archive Certificate holder for your archives, for any purpose unless you direct us to.
+To be clear, aside from the rare exceptions we identify in our Privacy Policy, no matter how the Services change, we shall not share your content with others, including law enforcement, with the exception of an Archive Certificate holder for Your Archives, for any purpose unless you direct us to.
 How we collect and use your information generally is also explained in our [Privacy Policy](http://the.longaccess.com/terms/privacy_policy/).

-You are solely responsible for your conduct, the content of your archives, and your communications with others while using the Services.
+You are solely responsible for your conduct, the content of Your Archives, and your communications with others while using the Services.
 For example, it’s your responsibility to ensure that you have the rights or permission needed to comply with these Terms as an Archive Certificate holder.

-The only content of your archives that we may view is metadata such as the following: the archive ID, the email address stated upon uploading archives to a Capsule, the date and time of such upload, the checksum and the indication of AES-256-CTR encryption.
+The only content of Your Archives that we may view is metadata such as the following: the archive ID, the email address stated upon uploading archives, the date and time of such upload, the checksum and the indication of AES-256-CTR encryption.
 You acknowledge that Long Access has no obligation to monitor any information on the Services.
-We are not responsible for the legality of the archives or the content thereof or any other information you may be able to access using the Services.
+We are not responsible for the legality of Your Archives or the content thereof or any other information you may be able to access using the Services.

 Please consider carefully sharing or making your Archive Certificate public.
 Long Access has no responsibility for that activity.
 We urge